InsightPing/.github/README.md

-# .github
+# InsightPing

-A Slack-native AI assistant that sends you a single, clear, actionable daily digest from GitHub, Jira, Notion, and Intercom.
-Stay ahead without checking 10 dashboards.
+InsightPing is a Slack-native assistant that summarizes the most important insights from your team’s tools — GitHub, Jira, Intercom, Asana, Linear, Notion, Trello — and pings you once a day with:

+- What changed
+- What’s blocked
+- What needs your attention

+Simple.
+Fast.
+Actionable.
+No extra logins, no dashboards to drown in.